-If you believe the situation is not quickly addressed and your loved one continues to be harmed, or your loved one has already suffered a serious injury, then your best next step is to call a nursing home attorney at Belt & Bruner, P.C.
+If you believe the situation is not quickly addressed and your loved one continues to be harmed, or your loved one has already suffered a serious injury, then your best next step is to call a nursing home attorney at Belt, Bruner & Barnett, P.C.
 We will review your situation and guide you through the process of taking care of your elderly relative and pursuing justice for them.

 Neglect typically arises from careless or reckless care by nursing home staff.
 Meanwhile, nursing home abuse is intentional conduct.
 Nursing home staff members may subject your loved on to these common types of nursing home abuse and neglect: